 I am delighted to recommend the Comfort Suites Paradise Island hotel, a wallet-conscious way for the family to enjoy an Atlantis family beach vacation without breaking the bank.
-My kids had been aching to visit Paradise Island in the Bahamas — especially Atlantis, undoubtedly a great family resort — but we knew this family vacation would not come cheap.
+My kids had been aching to visit Paradise Island in the Bahamas — especially Atlantis, Paradise Island, Bahamas, undoubtedly a great family resort — but we knew this family vacation would not come cheap.

 Sure, we might have scored a low-season discounted room rate, which includes unlimited access to such Atlantis thrills as the famed waterparks.
 Its endless waterscape, dolphin encounters, aquariums brimming with tropical fish, phenomenal kids club and stunning beaches are the stuff of tween dreams.